-I am originally from Wisconsin, and moved to Chicago to serve in City Year, an AmeriCorps program.
-After completing my masters in education at National-Louis University, I started my teaching career in the Chicago Public Schools in 2008.
-Since then, I have taught kindergarten, second, and third grade.
+Ms. Bosman is originally from Wisconsin, and moved to Chicago to serve in City Year, an AmeriCorps program.
+After completing her masters in education at National-Louis University, she started my teaching career in the Chicago Public Schools in 2008.
+Since then, she has taught kindergarten, second, and third grade.

-I’m so excited to join the team at Ravenswood!
-Teaching and working with children has truly been a gift in my life, and I strive to create a classroom environment of respect, purpose, and collaboration.
-When I’m not teaching, I enjoy traveling, practicing yoga, and spending time with my family and my puppy, Georgia.
+Ms. Bosman is so excited to join the team at Ravenswood!
+Teaching and working with children has truly been a gift in her life, and she strive to create a classroom environment of respect, purpose, and collaboration.
+When she isn’t teaching, she enjoys traveling, practicing yoga, and spending time with her family and her puppy, Georgia.

-I am the junior middle school social studies teacher.
-I was born and raised in the suburbs of Chicago.
-I am married and I have two children.
-I also have nine brothers and sisters and 38 nieces and nephews.
-I consider Ravenswood as part of my large extended family.
-In what little spare time I have, I like to spend it with my wife and kids.
+Mr. Catarello is the junior middle school social studies teacher.
+He was born and raised in the suburbs of Chicago.
+He is married and has two children.
+He also has nine brothers and sisters and 38 nieces and nephews.
+He considers Ravenswood a part of his large extended family.
+In what little spare time he has, Mr. Catarello likes to spend it with his wife and kids.

-I was born in St. Louis, Missouri.
-I come from a long line of teachers.
-My mother taught gifted 6th grade and was a pioneer in arts integration.
-I received a BA in Literature and Arts from the University of Michigan.
-I moved to New York City, then travelled around Europe for 3 months where I found my love of Art.
-I returned to Chicago and received my Degree in Fine Arts at the School of the Art Institute.
-I moved to Madrid Spain to teach English and study art.
-I taught English at the City Colleges then found my home here at Ravenswood School.
-I achieved my National Boards in 2006 and renewed in 2016.
-I graduated from graduate school at National Louis University and received my M.Ed. in 2007.
-I have two children, Isabel and James, who both graduated from Ravenswood School where they met and learned from our excellent staff.
+Ms. Kitty was born in St. Louis, Missouri.
+She comes from a long line of teachers.
+Her mother taught gifted 6th grade and was a pioneer in arts integration.
+She received a BA in Literature and Arts from the University of Michigan.
+She moved to New York City, then travelled around Europe for 3 months where she found her love of Art.
+Ms. Kitty returned to Chicago and received her Degree in Fine Arts at the School of the Art Institute.
+She moved to Madrid Spain to teach English and study art.
+She taught English at the City Colleges then found her home here at Ravenswood School.
+She achieved her National Boards in 2006 and renewed in 2016.
+She graduated from graduate school at National Louis University and received her M.Ed. in 2007.
+She has two children, Isabel and James, who both graduated from Ravenswood School where they met and learned from our excellent staff.

-In addition to my National Board Certification In Visual Arts, I’ve been a finalist for the Golden Apple Award two times.
-I received the Illinois Arts Educator of the Year.
-I present at Local and National Arts Education Conferences.
-I have travelled Internationally to share and learn about Arts integrative strategies.
-I have taught at Columbia College and served on panels for the School of the Art Institute and University of Illinois, and I have hosted over 30 student teachers during my tenure at Ravenswood School.
+In addition to her National Board Certification In Visual Arts, she’s been a finalist for the Golden Apple Award two times.
+She received the Illinois Arts Educator of the Year.
+She presents at Local and National Arts Education Conferences.
+She haS travelled Internationally to share and learn about Arts integrative strategies, has taught at Columbia College and served on panels for the School of the Art Institute and University of Illinois.
+She has also hosted over 30 student teachers during her tenure at Ravenswood School.

 Ms. Kitty currently works with art teachers throughout CPS and has played a prominent role in developing the respected “Every Art, Every Child” arts integration curriculum for elementary school teachers.

-I joined the Ravenswood community in 2004 as a student teacher and was lucky to be asked to join the staff permanently.
-In my years at Ravenswood I have had the privilege to teach both general education and special education.
-I live in the Ravenswood Community and love seeing students and parents in the neighborhood.
-I am also a mom to an amazing girl who will soon be a Ravenswood student!
+Ms. Conti joined the Ravenswood community in 2004 as a student teacher and was, in her words, “lucky to be asked to join the staff permanently.”
+In her years at Ravenswood she has had the privilege to teach both general education and special education.
+She lives in the Ravenswood Community and loves seeing students and parents in the neighborhood.
+She is also a mom to an amazing girl who will soon be a Ravenswood student!

 I grew up in the suburb Darien, Illinois and attended Hinsdale South HS.
 In 2008, I graduated from the University of Illinois in Urbana-Champaign and have earned three education-related Master’s degrees since.
 I started teaching in 2009 and started at Ravenswood in 2016.
 In my free time, I enjoy bargain shopping and cheering on Chicago/Fighting Illini sports teams.
 I love being an inclusion teacher because I am able to make learning meaningful for all students, no matter their ability level, learning preferences, or unique interests.

-I am a native Chicagoan who was born on the Southeast Side many Halloween nights ago to a Polish mother and a Mexican father.
-I hold four degrees, A.A.S; A.S; B.S in Ed; M.S in Ed; and I have an endorsement in middle school mathematics from the University of Chicago, Sesame Program.
-My DNA is a part of Ravenswood and I am fortunate to know no other school in Chicago.
-I feel very lucky to be part of such an outstanding school community and every year has been a new and amazing learning experience.
+Mr. Garcia is a native Chicagoan who was born on the Southeast Side many Halloween nights ago to a Polish mother and a Mexican father.
+He holds four degrees, A.A.S; A.S; B.S in Ed; M.S in Ed; and has an endorsement in middle school mathematics from the University of Chicago, Sesame Program.
+His DNA is a part of Ravenswood and he considers himself fortunate to know no other school in Chicago.
+He feels very lucky to be part of such an outstanding school community and every year has been a new and amazing learning experience.

-I started teaching in 2000, and have been at Ravenswood for my entire teaching career.
+He started teaching in 2000, and has been at Ravenswood for his entire teaching career.

 I’m the winner of many grants including the Oppenheimer, Rochelle Lee, and a $3000 library grant from scholastic books.
 I am a lifelong brother of Sigma Lambda Beta Fraternity Inc, a service and social fraternity dedicated to the cultural,social, and academic advancement of Latinos and all people of color.

-I have been teaching drama at Ravenswood since 2011.
-Prior to this magnificent school, I taught technical theatre at Arts at the Capitol Theatre Performance High School in Connecticut, drama at University and Cesar Chavez Middle School in Texas.
-I have worked as a Theatre Teaching Artist in Chicago and Connecticut traveling to middle and elementary schools to integrate drama into the classroom.
-I received my Masters of Arts in theatre education from Emerson College in Boston, and my Bachelor of Arts in theatre: performance and directing from the University of North Texas.
-I have been performing, directing, designing or running crew for theatre for the past 22 years, taking part in more than 150 productions.
-I couldn’t imagine a better home, a better staff, better students or a better administration than what we have here at Ravenswood to share my passion for this art form.
+Mr. Guidry has been teaching drama at Ravenswood since 2011.
+Prior to working at this magnificent school, he taught technical theatre at Arts at the Capitol Theatre Performance High School in Connecticut, drama at University and Cesar Chavez Middle School in Texas.
+He has worked as a Theatre Teaching Artist in Chicago and Connecticut traveling to middle and elementary schools to integrate drama into the classroom.
+He received his Masters of Arts in theatre education from Emerson College in Boston, and his Bachelor of Arts in theatre: performance and directing from the University of North Texas.
+He has been performing, directing, designing or running crew for theatre for the past 22 years, taking part in more than 150 productions.
+He couldn’t imagine a better home, a better staff, better students or a better administration than what he has here at Ravenswood to share his passion for this art form.

 “If you know, teach.
 If you receive, give.
 Pass it on.”
-I share this quote by the late Maya Angelou over and over in hopes of developing a cycle of students seeing themselves as both learners and teachers, and to develop a community where we all receive and give.
+Mr. Hart shares this quote by the late Maya Angelou over and over in hopes of developing a cycle of students seeing themselves as both learners and teachers, and to develop a community where we all receive and give.

-I’ve been teaching at Ravenswood for over 25 years.
-After graduating from UIC and working in the business field for three years, I received my Master’s in Teaching and Learning from DePaul University and entered the teaching profession.
+Mr. Hart has been teaching at Ravenswood for over 25 years.
+After graduating from UIC and working in the business field for three years, he received his Master’s in Teaching and Learning from DePaul University and entered the teaching profession.

-I am extremely excited to be starting a new school year with your family!
-I joined the Ravenswood community in 2009 and am thrilled to have found a school like none other in Chicago.
+Mr. Jacobi is extremely excited to be starting a new school year with your family!
+He joined the Ravenswood community in 2009 and is thrilled to have found a school like none other in Chicago.

-Originally from St. Louis, I earned my Bachelor's in Psychology from Truman State University.
-After two years in service with AmeriCorps, I decided to pursue my love for early education by moving to Chicago to attend Erikson Institute.
-At Erikson I earned my Master’s in Early Childhood Education.
-When I’m not in the classroom, I swim on a Master’s swim team (Go Chicago Smelts!), participate in a monthly book club, and go out to eat more often than I probably should!
+Originally from St. Louis, Mr. Jacobi earned his Bachelor's in Psychology from Truman State University.
+After two years in service with AmeriCorps, he decided to pursue his love for early education by moving to Chicago to attend Erikson Institute.
+At Erikson he earned his Master’s in Early Childhood Education.
+When he is not in the classroom, he swims on a Master’s swim team (Go Chicago Smelts!), participates in a monthly book club, and goes out to eat more often than he probably should!